 - Browse articles by and about Mark Pollard

 - Browse events featuring music by Mark Pollard

-Site-specific elements feature in many of Pollard's collaborative works.
-These have included sounding out the earth for the Melbourne Museum, all fired up for the Pumping Station at Scienceworks, sounding out Andy for the National Gallery of Victoria, the drumming dunnies for the Port Fairy Spring Festival, with every step for the Royal Melbourne Hospital and sculpture interactions as part of the John Davis exhibition at the Robert Lindsay Gallery.
+Site-specific elements feature in many of his works.
+These have included Sounding the earth for the Melbourne Museum, Sounding out Andy for the National Gallery of Victoria, the drumming dunnies for the Port Fairy Spring Festival, and with every step for the Royal Melbourne Hospital.

 Awards & Prizes

 |1992||Albert H Maggs Composition Award||First Prize||View from the beach|